SCOPE OF THIS CHAPTER

 13. Step-Parent / Non Agency Adoption

 Cases will be referred to the Integrated Front Door and then transfer directly to the Adoption Team who will complete all of the relevant assessments and Court reports.
 However, managers from any service area may request a Step-Parent Adoption for a Student Social Worker to complete as part of their placement.

 14. Remand Cases

-Where young people are remanded into the care of the Local Authority they will ordinarily be allocated to the LAC Remand Social Worker based within the Youth Offending Team.
+Where young people are remanded into the care of the local authority they will ordinarily be allocated to the Children in Care Remand Social Worker based within the Youth Offending Team.

-Where the young person is the subject of a Care Order or Section 20 prior to being remanded, their looked after status does not alter and the LAC Team retains the responsibility.
+Where the young person is the subject of a Care Order or Section 20 prior to being remanded, their looked after status does not alter and the Children in Care Team retains the responsibility.